sarojbelbase/alamari/README.md

 # Alamari

-### A typical package to get all your utilities
+### A typical package to get all your utilities (with AI capabilities)

-The package was invented out of necessity, out of boredom and above all due to need (I'm serious).
+This package was invented out of necessity, out of boredom & above all due to need (I'm serious).

-"A collection of utils that you might not require but might need."
+##### "A collection of utils that you might not require but might need."

 > Bored Me, 2021